rook/rook/Documentation/Upgrade/rook-upgrade.md

 another are as simple as updating the common resources and the image of the Rook operator.
 For example, when Rook v1.10.1 is released, the process of updating from v1.10.0 is as simple as running the following:

-First get the latest common resources manifests that contain the latest changes for Rook v1.10.

 ```console
 git clone --single-branch --depth=1 --branch v1.10.1 https://github.com/rook/rook.git